-(2007) find that following a merger, a retailer can increase its profits by reducing the number of its suppliers, which in return may lead suppliers to reduce the diversification of their products.7 In our model, relational contracts push a buyer (the producer) to stay with the same supplier (and therefore to reduce the number of suppliers he works with) which reduces suppliers' innovation.
+Finally, we can draw a parallel between our model and the Industrial Organization literature on buyer power and supplier innovation.
+For instance, Inderst and Shaffer (2007) find that following a merger, a retailer can increase its profits by reducing the number of its suppliers, which in return may lead suppliers to reduce the diversification of their products.8 In our model, relational contracts push a buyer (the producer) to stay with the same supplier (and therefore to reduce the number of suppliers he works with) which reduces suppliers' innovation.

 We start out by introducing the basic model in section 2, where we describe the cooperative equilibrium that we study and show that cooperation leads to rigid relationships.
 Section 3 studies the effect of cooperation on the rate of innovation.
 Section 4 demonstrates how cooperation encourages relationship-specific innovations.
 Section 5 discusses our results in light of a comparison between the United States and Japan and tests some of our results using patent data.
-Section 6 introduces two extensions.
+Section 6 presents two extensions: a combination of both models and an extension of the baseline model where imitation need not occur after one period.
 Section 7 concludes.
 The proofs of the main results are available in Appendix A and the remaining proofs in the Online Appendix (Appendix B).